mattlevan/docs/docs/arvo/security-driver.md

 Creating an app for GitHub is easy and [well-documented](https://github.com/settings/applications/new).
-If necessary, set the callback url to `/~/ac/github.com/_state/in`, and note its client id and client secret.
+Set the "Homepage URL" to `http://<your urbit ip>:8443` and leave the "Authorization callback URL" blank.
+Note its client id and client secret as well.

 Run `|init-oauth2`, which will prompt for the hostname (api.github.com), client id, and client secret.
-This will store the information, encrypted, in `/examples/sec/com/github.atom`, just as with Basic Authentication.
+This will store the information, encrypted, in `/=home=/sec/com/github/atom`, just as with Basic Authentication.

 Now we need a security driver.
-Let's use this to replace our old file `/examples/sec/github.hoon`:
+Let's replace our old `/home/sec/com/github.hoon` with the following code:

 ```
 ::  Test url +https://api.github.com/user
 ::
-::::  /===/sec/github/hoon
+::::  /hoon/github/com/sec
   ::
 /+    oauth2
 !: